 So, the love of your life finally went done on his knee to ask that question you have long been waiting for.
-After replying with a resounding Yes!, you’re both walking on clouds.
+After replying with a resounding Yes!
+You’re both walking on clouds.
 Of course, you’d want to savor this moment before you host an engagement party and start off with your endless to-do list for your wedding planning.

 Why Take Engagement Photos?

 Having an engagement photo session also gives you a great opportunity to work with your wedding photographer and makeup artist.
-It gives you a peek of your big day and can be used as a dry-run for your wedding pictorial.
+It gives you a peek at your big day and can be used as a dry-run for your wedding pictorial.

 The question is, when should your engagement photos be taken?